 The level of education after GCSEs studied at 6th form or college.
 Qualifications includes A levels, AS levels, BTEC and vocational qualifications.

 An individual who has completed their degree course and has received their qualification.

 Some students take a year out before going to university or after they have graduated.
 Students will often use this time to travel or gain work experience.

-An applicant's second choice of university/course offer on UCAS.
-You typically put this down as a reserve choice just incase you do not get into your first (firm) choice.
+The applicant's second choice of university/course offer.
+Typically put down as a reserve choice just incase the student does not get into their first (firm) choice.

 Students from outside the EU who study in the UK.

-A lesson delivered by an academic usually to a large amount of students - so a bit like an assembly.
+One of the teaching formats at university.
+A lesson delivered by an academic usually to a large amount of students.
+Interactions and discussion opportunities may vary.
 Students are expected to take notes and digest the information in self led learning time or during their seminars.

-Academic staff at a university who teach on the courses - like a teacher.
+Academic staff at a university who teach on the courses.